eclipse-tractusx/item-relationship-service/docs/adminguide.md

 ### OAuth2 Configuration

-OAuth2 protocol is used by IRS to protect the APIs and other resources.
-This means it is possible to configure and use any identity and access management tool that provides OAuth 2.0 functionality.
+Previously, OAuth2 protocol was used by IRS to protect the APIs and other resources.
+As a reference, latest IRS version that supported OAuth2 protocol was 4.3.0, which can be found here: <https://github.com/eclipse-tractusx/item-relationship-service/releases/tag/4.3.0.>

 #### Semantic Model Provisioning